GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 Any field not specified in the JSON will not be overwritten—only fields specified in the JSON get updated—whereas calling `navigator.joinAdInterestGroup()` overwrites any existing interest group.

-##### Manual updates

-Updates to interest groups owned by the current frame's origin can be triggered manually via `navigator.updateAdInterestGroups()`.
-Rate limiting prevents updates from happening too frequently: repeated calls to `navigator.updateAdInterestGroups()` don't do anything until the rate limit period (currently one day) has passed.
-The rate limit gets reset if `navigator.joinAdInterestGroup()` is called again for the same interest group `owner` and `name`.

-##### Automatic updates

-All interest groups loaded for an auction are updated automatically after an auction completes.
-For each owner with at least one interest group participating in an auction, it's as if `navigator.updateAdInterestGroups()` is called from an iframe whose origin matches that owner.

 Updates are best-effort, and can fail under the following conditions:
 * Network request timeout (currently 30 seconds).
 * Other network failure.